Advanced-Systems/security/development/about.md

 # About

-This folder contains self-signed test certificates that were created for testing purposes only.
+This folder contains self-signed test certificates that were created for development purposes only.

 ## Certificates